Escape-Technologies/graphql-armor/README.md

 - [Token Limit](#token-limit)

 ### Stacktraces (Apollo Only)
+#### Apollo Server 4

-This plugin is for Apollo Server only, and is enabled by default.
+This plugin is for Apollo Server only, and is [disabled by default](https://www.apollographql.com/docs/apollo-server/migration/#debug).

-Stacktraces are managed by the Apollo configuration parameter `debug` which may have `true` as a default value in some setups.
-GraphQL Armor changes this default value to `false`.
+Stacktraces are managed by the Apollo configuration parameter `includeStacktraceInErrorResponses`.
+GraphQL Armor set this default value to `false` too.

-For rolling back to Apollo's default parameter, you can use the following code:
+For overriding Apollo's default parameter, you can use the following code:

 ```typescript
 import { ApolloArmor } from '@escape.tech/graphql-armor';